 In comparison to the iconic Vipassana Meditation teacher S.N.
 Goenka, there may not be a single individual who’s done more to spread the Buddha’s secular teachings to the western world.
-After opening his first Vipassana retreat center in 1976, Goenka methodically built a worldwide organization that offers meditation courses free-of-charge in over 90 countries today.
-Throughout his lifetime, he additionally taught Vipassana to tens of thousands of individuals while training over 1,000 more to become meditation instructions.
+After opening his first Vipassana retreat center in 1976, Goenka methodically built a worldwide organization that offers meditation courses free of charge in over 90 countries today.
+Throughout his lifetime, he additionally taught Vipassana to tens of thousands of individuals while training over 1,000 more to become meditation instructors.
 It is for these contributions, and others, that S.N.
 Goenka has been described as ‘The Man Who Taught The World To Meditate’.

 S.N.
 Goenka Profile: